How to Get Rid of Acne For Good!

 4. Say nope to soap.

-Don’t use bar soap on your skin.
+Don’t use bar soap on your skin4.
 The film soap leaves behind clogs pores that have just been cleaned, and acne bacteria can survive on bar soap until you—or someone else in your household—uses if for cleansing body parts unknown.

 5. Be patient with pimples.

-Squeezing, picking at, poking, and probing pimples just forces bacteria farther into the skin.
+Squeezing, picking at, poking, and probing pimples just forces bacteria farther into the skin5.
 Even a healthy immune system fails to do a good job at getting rid of acne bacteria.
 That is because they can secrete chemicals that redirect the immune system’s attack on healthy skin.
 The area of infection just grows larger and larger beneath the skin where skin treatments can’t reach it.

-The way to treat pimples is to kill the bacteria with benzoyl peroxide or tea tree oil, or a combination of both, and then allow the skin to heal naturally.
+The way to treat pimples is to kill the bacteria with benzoyl peroxide6 or tea tree oil7, or a combination of both, and then allow the skin to heal naturally.
 Killing acne bacteria just stops the immune system’s misguided efforts at getting rid of them.
 Pimples still have to heal on their own.
 Benzoyl peroxide does a better job of getting rid of bacteria, but tea tree oil does a better job of getting rid of inflammation.
 The only over-the-counter product that contains both ingredients in effective amounts is Serious Skin Care’s Clearzit Acne Medication.
 Be careful to use it just on pimples, not on healthy skin.

 6. Get rid of blackheads with salicylic acid.